drwasho/openbazaar-documentation/03 OpenBazaar Protocol.md

   1. Bitcoin blockchain
     - Blockchain bloat
     - Limit to how much you can store in `OP_RETURN`
-  2. OpenBazaar or Blockstore DHT
+  2. _OpenBazaar_ or Blockstore DHT
-    - The rating/review data can be embedded into `OP_RETURN` in the blockchain, which can then be used as a reference in the OpenBazaar or Blockstore DHT for the full rating and review data
+    - The rating/review data can be embedded into `OP_RETURN` in the blockchain, which can then be used as a reference in the _OpenBazaar_ or Blockstore DHT for the full rating and review data
-    - In the case of OpenBazaar, data embedded into the DHT can be made to confirm a certain specification to restrict space and counter some Sybil attack vectors
+    - In the case of _OpenBazaar_, data embedded into the DHT can be made to confirm a certain specification to restrict space and counter some Sybil attack vectors
     - The incentive structure for running a node on the Blockstore DHT is unclear for now
     - Also unclear how robust and persistent data storage will be on either DHT, or how some Sybil-spam attacks will be mitigated
   3. ChainDB
-    - Parallel network must be run alongside OpenBazaar to push ratings into the database
+    - Parallel network must be run alongside _OpenBazaar_ to push ratings into the database
     - In effect creating a crypto-asset just to make a rating: overkill
     - Project is still a theory for now, nothing implemented or tested
   4. Namecoin (or another blockchain)